Mmodarre/AzureDataFactoryHOL/README.md

 ![](.//media/image114.png)

-## Self-hosted Integration Runtime, decompress files
+## Self-hosted Integration Runtime, decompress files and Delete activity

 > **Note:** This exercise requires a MS Windows workstation.
 You can use
 > your own machine if you are working from a PC, alternatively you can